Bolivian opposition leaders rally as violence flares

 In a justice ministry bulletin on Wednesday, Minister Héctor Arce said that United Nations would send a commission to the country to look into human rights abuses, including the incitement to violence by opposition groups.

-Reporting by Daniel Ramos, Monica Machicao, David Mercado and Miguel Lo Bianco; Writing by Adam Jourdan; Editing by Steve Orlofsky and Diane Craft
+Reporting by Daniel Ramos, Monica Machicao, David Mercado and Miguel Lo Bianco; Writing by Adam Jourdan; Editing by Steve Orlofsky, Diane Craft and Sonya Hepinstall